afcarl/blackjack/README.md

 strategies.
 The total number of hands played was output for 1000 games of poker with the strategy

+I ran it simply with my main calling findBestStrategy()

+    python blackjack.py > col

+And in ipython,

     df = pd.read_csv('col')
     df.hist(bins=100)
     plt.show()